Test-Architect/jest-typescript-sample/README.md

 6. Once the `PetStore API - E2E` job complete, the `Report - PetStore Api Tests` job will start running automatically, wait for it to complete.
 7. Once the `Report - PetStore Api Tests` gets completes, double-click on job name.
-8. You can see Status of run in html format
+8. You can see Status of run in HTML format